Digital Photography Tips, Tutorials and Resources

 Do you want to make an image black and white except for one color?
 You can add a dramatic flair to your photos by desaturating all of the colors except one.
 This technique, known as Color Splash, will ensure that one color really stands out against a muted background!

-In this article, we will show you how to make a photo B&W except one color in Photoshop.
+In this article, we will show you how to make a photo B&W except one color in Adobe Photoshop.
 The Color Splash technique is easy to master, and you can use it on a variety of images in your gallery.

 If you don’t have it yet, you can get Photoshop from Adobe’s site here.